 Dutch Elm Disease

-Saskatoon confirmed its third case of Dutch elm disease (DED) in 2021.
-As part of the City's DED Response Plan, the infected tree was immediately removed and disposed of at the City Landfill.
+In recent years, Saskatoon has confirmed several positive cases of Dutch elm disease (DED).
+As part of the City's aggressive DED Response Plan, infected trees are immediately removed and disposed of at the City Landfill.
 Surveillance and testing of symptomatic elm trees continues throughout the city.

 - Immediate removal of all positive trees